robinhoodis/example.com/docs/class2/module1/lab07/task3.rst

   .. image:: /_static/API4-c.png
    :align: left

 We now have the full paths that we need to issue our REST commands.
-Please run the last two commands which will alter the load balancing method.
+Please run the last two commands which will alter the GSLB load balancing method.

   .. image:: /_static/API4-d.png
    :align: left